OctagonHoldings/doorbot/frontend/README.md

 `scripts/start.sh` is a script that will run the code in the background on a raspberry pi.
 You can start it from cron or whatever.

+### Periodic maintenance

+It's recommended that `maintenance.rb` be run daily from cron.

 ## Testing

 To run the tests, just run `rspec`